SEA-ME/ADS_Object-Detection-and-Avoidance/README.md

 # References

-Here are some open source references and descriptions that could be used in the Road Surface Segmentation using PiRacer project:
+Here are some open source references and descriptions that could be used in the project:

 1. OpenCV: OpenCV is a popular open-source computer vision library that provides a wide range of tools and algorithms for image and video processing.
 Participants could use OpenCV for pre-processing the video footage, extracting features, and identifying the objects.
     Link: [https://opencv.org/](https://opencv.org/)